The Carbon Trust

 Internal controls are the first line of assurance

-• Your organisation should develop internal controls (procedures and rules) which ensure credibility within sustainability reporting.
+• Your organization should develop internal controls (procedures and rules) which ensure credibility within sustainability reporting.
 This will help to identify any issues relating to data, assumptions and sustainability plans.

-• In turn, this will also help your organisation prepare for external assurance.
-Through internal assurance, your organisation can identify and address any gaps ahead of external reporting and gather information which external assurance providers will ask for.
+• In turn, this will also help your organization prepare for external assurance.
+Through internal assurance, your organization can identify and address any gaps ahead of external reporting and gather information which external assurance providers will ask for.

 Providing evidence